imresz/geoxpl/docs/data/computational model.md

 River

 Represent a river as a directed graph.
-Use graph traversal to identify the main stem and calculate the longest upstream path.
+Use graph traversal to identify the main stem source-to-mouth and calculate the longest upstream path.

 Road

 Represent a road as single or double solid line.
 Include a route number if known.

+Route

+Represent a route as a single or double solid line
+A route is made of one or more roads.
 Show all roads from a route number.

 NationalPark